H.R. 2089: Generating Retirement Ownership through Long-Term Holding

 Dependents

-People who can be claimed by another taxpayer would be excluded from the deferral, even if their fund automatically reinvests capital gains distributions.
+Someone who can be claimed on a parent's or guardian's return, such as a college student with a brokerage account, would be excluded from the deferral even if their fund automatically reinvests.

 Estates and trusts

 These accounts would not qualify.
-The bill is limited to individual investors.
+The deferral is limited to individual investors.

 Fund companies, brokers, and tax preparers

-They would likely need new reporting systems to track deferred gains across years and calculate the right amount when only part of a fund position is sold.
+They would likely need new systems to track deferred gains year over year and calculate the right amount when an investor sells only part of a position.

-If an investor dies with deferred gains still on the books, those gains would be recognized on the final return unless Treasury creates a different rule for a specific situation.
+If an investor dies with deferred gains still on the books, those gains would be reported on the final tax return, unless Treasury creates a different rule for that situation.

 Share this story